FriendsOfOpenTelemetry/opentelemetry-bundle/docs/src/instrumentation/traces.md

       # ...
 ```

-Once you enabled an instrumentation, the bundle will automatically send spans to the exporter you defined, based on its tracer, provider and processor.
+Once you enabled an instrumentation, it will automatically create spans, based on its tracer, provider, processor and exporter.

-For `console` and `http_kernel` instrumentation you can also define a `type` configuration block:
+With the `Console` and `HttpKernel` entrypoint components,  you can also define a `type` configuration block:

 ```yaml
 open_telemetry: